calpoly-iandunn/csc473/project/part5.md

 You will also need to create your own visually interesting scene that you render and submit the .pov file.

----

-In addition to your source code and build files, your repo should also contain:

-- Your own .pov file and rendered image of an interesting scene

 ## Program execution: